Canberra-class landing helicopter dock: Construction

 Work on Adelaide began during February 2010, when the first steel was cut.
 The first hull blocks were laid down on 18 February 2011, and Adelaide was launched on 4 July 2012.Royal Australian Navy, Launch of second Amphibious Ship Landing Helicopter Dock Initially, the ship was due to reach Australia in early 2013 to begin final fitout, but this did not occur.
 The hull was loaded onto Blue Marlin on 10 December 2013 in Vigo Bay.
 Blue Marlin and Adelaide arrived at Williamstown on 7 February 2014.
 Entry into RAN service was originally planned for mid-2015, but as of July 2011, this had been pushed back to sometime in 2016.
-Fitting out of the ship progressed at a faster rate than expected, which has brought the predicted commissioning date back to late 2015.
+Fitting out of the ship progressed at a faster rate than expected, which brought the predicted commissioning date back to late 2015.
 After sea trials ended in October, Adelaide was commissioned on 4 December 2015.
 Although Canberra was identified as "LHD01" and Adelaide as "LHD02" during construction, the ships were commissioned with the pennant numbers LHD 02 and LHD 01 respectively.
 The reversal of the numbers causes the new ships' pennants to correspond to the Adelaide-class frigates with the same names.

 The early decommissioning of the two Kanimbla-class vessels in 2011, several years before Canberra-class ships would enter service, led to the acquisition of the landing ship dock HMAS Choules and the support vessel ADV Ocean Shield.
 The latter was only intended as a stop-gap acquisition, and in mid-2014, Ocean Shield was transferred to the Australian Customs and Border Protection Service.